Skip to Main Content ↓

 3. Date and time when the assignment is due.

-4. Any resources that you recommend using to complete the assignment.
+4. Any resources that you recommend students use to complete the assignment.

-6. Level of group participation (individual assignments, group or team projects...).
+6. Amount of collaboration (individual assignments, group or team projects...).

 7. Process (how students turn in the assignment, how you will give feedback...).

-8. Grading criteria (include rubric if you are using one).
+8. Grading criteria (include the rubric if you are using one).

 By including these items, you give students a better idea of what you want them to do.